hjiang895/Problem-Set-3/README.md

 ---
 ### Reminders
 If your code does not compile, you will get a 0.
 Don't submit code that doesn't compile!
-One way to avoid ending up with code a program that you can't get to compile is to re-compile often.
+One way to avoid ending up a program that you can't get to compile is to re-compile often.
 Every time you write a few lines that ought to compile, re-compile.

 For instance, in this program you'll start by writing a construtor.
 Write it (about 4 lines), then compile.
 Keep fixing it until it compiles.
 Then try it out in the `main()` method by creating a `Team` object.
 Work on it until it compiles.
 Then move onto the next task, ensuring each time that it compiles before proceeding to the following task.